navmenu

 Vapex $5.75 53 10.8

-The Cents per Cycle figures do not include the cost of electricity required to charge these batteries, which is almost negligible.
-At just 23.5 c/kWh (NZ$) it costs less than 0.1 cents to charge even the highest capacity battery, even allowing for charging inefficiency and the power the charger itself uses.
+These Cents per Cycle figures do not include the cost of electricity required to charge these batteries, which is almost negligible.
+At just 23.5 c/kWh (NZ$) it costs less than 0.1 cents to charge even the highest capacity battery, while still allowing for charging inefficiency of the battery and the power the charger itself uses.
 The Duracell Active Charge (a LSD battery) had the second lowest cost per cycle.
 The Vapex was one of the cheapest batteries in the test but the most expensive per cycle.
 Paying extra is no guarantee of quality.

 Self Discharge

-Self discharge is the tendency of NiMH batteries (and other sorts of batteries as well) to go flat while sitting around doing nothing, whether on a shelf, down the back of a sofa, or in a digital camera.
-It's a problem because when they're needed, a battery can be completely flat because of self discharge.
+Self discharge is the tendency of NiMH batteries (and other sorts of batteries as well) to go flat while sitting around doing nothing, whether on a shelf, down the back of a sofa, or in a digital camera hidden away in a drawer.
+It's a problem because when they're needed, a battery can be completely flat because of self discharge (assuming the camera doesn't have a small parasitic discharge, which would flatten it more quickly).
 Particularly bad batteries can lose most of their charge overnight, meaning they always have to be charged immediately before use.
-It's like a car with a hole in the bottom of the fuel tank.
+It's like a car with a hole in the bottom of its fuel tank.

 Low self discharge batteries - unfortunately abbreviating to LSD - were invented to address the problem, with the first being the Sanyo Eneloop.
 At last there was a NiMH battery that didn't need to be charged immediately prior to every use!

-The self discharge figures in the Consumer article were probably measured when the batteries were brand new.
-While it's interesting to know, this is next to useless information as the self discharge characteristics of NiMH batteries can change significantly after a bit of use.
+The self discharge figures in the Consumer article were no doubt measured when the batteries were brand new.
+While it's interesting to know, this is next to useless information as the self discharge characteristics of non-LSD NiMH batteries can change significantly after even a small amount of use.
+The self discharge of brand new non-LSD batteries is not characteristic of how they will perform later in their life.
 The test thus favours the non-LSD batteries.
 Give them a couple of dozen cycles and then see how well they do for self discharge!
-This would be a a far more realistic test and give far more useful information.
+This would be a far more realistic test and give far more useful information.
+The voltage under load should also be measured as it is lower the longer a battery has been sitting idle.

 Many people think the capacity of a rechargeable battery is the most important characteristic.
 It's a single number that's easy to understand and allows batteries to be easily compared.
-Unfortunately the claimed capacity is seldom the actual capacity, especially after the battery has been used for several cycles.
-It also makes no consideration of voltage under load, which affects the power the battery can supply, or how reliably the battery will maintain its charge if left for several days.
+Unfortunately the claimed capacity is seldom the actual capacity, especially with non-LSD batteries after they have been used for several cycles.
+The capacity also makes no consideration of voltage under load, which affects the power the battery can supply; nor does it indicate how reliably the battery will maintain its charge if left for several days or what voltage it will be able to supply under load after an extended storage time.

-Whether they realise it or not, low self discharge is far more attractive to the average user than high capacity.
+Whether battery users realise it or not, low self discharge is far more desirable to the average user than high capacity.
 This is because most people want a reliable battery that will have a good charge when they come to use it.
-They don't want to worry about high self discharge, and thus having to plan when to charge batteries so they'll be ready just before they're needed.
-This is one of the main reasons that people don't use rechargeable batteries.
+They don't want to worry about high self discharge and unreliable batteries, or having to plan when to charge batteries so they'll be ready just before they're needed.
+This is one of the main reasons that people don't use rechargeable batteries and why rechargeable batteries tend to just sit in a drawer doing nothing.
+(Energizer knows this very well.
+It makes most of its money from single use batteries and has little interest in making low self discharge batteries that would cannibalise its single use battery sales.)

 Low self discharge batteries are what most users should be buying.